tingyuansen/Wobble_NN/README.md

 The [tutorial](blah) shows some simple use cases.

 ## Dependencies
-* Training a new neural network requires [PyTorch](http://pytorch.org/).
+* Training a new neural network requires [PyTorch](http://pytorch.org/) and the third part [torch.searhsorted](https://github.com/aliutkus/torchsearchsorted)
-* All these dependencies will be automatically installed alongside with this package
 * I develop this package in Python 3.7 using Anaconda.

 ## Citing this code